v3ll13/Twitter/README.md

 The following **stretch** features are implemented:

 - [X] The current signed in user will be persisted across restarts.
 (1pt)
-- [X] Each tweet should display the relative timestamp for each tweet "8m", "7h".
+- [ ] Each tweet should display the relative timestamp for each tweet "8m", "7h".
 (1pt)
-- [X] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
+- [ ] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
 (1pt)
 - [ ] Links in tweets are clickable.
 (2pts)
 - [ ] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.
 (2pts)

 The following **additional** features are implemented:
-- [X] Progress Activity Loading when login
-- [X] Confirmation when log out of session
-- [X] Label color change when user tap the retweet and favorite buttons

 - [ ] List anything else that you can get done to improve the app functionality!